iangge/iangge.github.io/_posts/2024-11-3-setting-up-a-basic-nginx-web-server-on-windows.md

 ![nginx-on-vm.png](https://i.postimg.cc/4xxdR4qs/nginx-on-vm.png)

-## Conclusion and Next Steps
+## Conclusion and Future Steps

-Now that we've set up a basic nginx web server on a local network, we can use it for testing websites before deploying them to live servers.
+Now that we've set up a basic static nginx web server on a local network, we can use it for testing websites before deploying them to live servers.

 Ideas for future projects:
 * Setting up an nginx web server on linux.
 * Enabling port forwarding on a router to make the website publicly accessible.
-* Hosting a website nginx on a cloud platform
+* Hosting a website using nginx on a cloud platform